No Win, No Fee Medical Negligence Solicitors In Warrington

+If you choose to make a claim, we offer a No Win No Fee* agreement.
 Also called a conditional agreement, No Win No Fee* contracts work with an After the Event insurance policy, and we can guide you through the process of choosing the right type for your circumstances.

 The exception to this three-year rule is if you were a child at the time of your injury, in which case you have three years from the date of your 18th birthday to raise a claim.

 Calculating Compensation for Medical Negligence

 The amount of compensation you receive is made up of the following parts:

 The first is general damages and looks at the nature and extent of your injury.
 The second part of your payment is for special damages.
 These are any expenses you have incurred as the result of your injury that you would not otherwise have had.